awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/neurips-2020-multimodal-versatile-eng.md

 For a joint (or shared) embedding space $$\mathcal{S}_s \subset \mathbb{R}^{d_s}$$ with $$s \in \{va, vt, at, vat\}$$, the paper secondly seeks to learn a projection head $$g_{m\rightarrow s}: \mathbb{R}^{d_m} \rightarrow \mathbb{R}^{d_s}$$  that can embed a single-modality representation $$f_m(x_m)$$ into the joint space $$\mathcal{S}_s$$.
 The resulting joint embedding (vector representation) $$z_{m,s} = g_{m \rightarrow s} (f_m(x_m))$$ can be easily computed using the learned mapping $$g_{m \rightarrow s}$$.

+oint embedding is a space for embedding two or more modalities together, and using this has the advantage of making it easy to search between modalities.

 ## 2. Motivation

 Driven by the multimodal nature of human perception, it is beneficial to draw useful relationships among different modalities of data (that occur synchronously) and use those relationships for facilitating good representations of the physical world.
 The authors are in particular motivated by video data, where three different modalities (namely, visual, audio, and text) are present naturally to enable multimodal (self) supervision sufficient to train a deep neural net for representation learning.
 Such learned multimodal representations can be used to enhance the performance of downstream tasks involving multiple data modalities.